Willy854B/Stream_1Project/README.md

 - Social media link images were found and embedded into this project from [Fontaweson](https://codeinstitute.net).

 ### Acknowledgements
-- In general, this portfolio site was put together by me using the information I've learned from the **Fullstack Web Developer Program** offered by **Code Institute**.
+- In general, this portfolio site was created by me using the information I've learned from the **Fullstack Web Developer Program** offered by **Code Institute**.